-I vowed to make that Christmas we couldn’t afford toys for our kids the best one yet and do you know what we did?
+I vowed to make that Christmas we couldn’t afford toys for our kids the best one yet.
+Do you know what we did?

 We went to the beach and made it a new tradition.
-I remember looking around at the beach feeling abundantly blessed beyond belief and feeling such a deep satisfaction for finding pure joy in a season that could have totally destroyed me.
+I remember looking around at the beach feeling abundantly blessed beyond belief.
+Feeling such a deep satisfaction for finding pure joy in a season that could have totally destroyed me.
 And for what?
 Some toys on sale that my kids wouldn’t even remember?

-I even love when my family and friends “go overboard” with the gift giving for my children and that it is no longer a burden for me and that I don’t see this act of love as just more work for me to clean up.
+I even love when my family and friends “go overboard” with the gift giving for my children It is no longer a burden for me and that I don’t see this act of love as just more work for me to clean up.